Sign up for our Email Newsletter!

 What Iron Temperature?

-Set iron as cool as possible, but warm enough so wax easily melts.
-The iron will initially cool when coming into contact with the base as the cooler base material draws the heat from the iron.
+Set your waxing iron temperature as cool as possible, but warm enough so wax melts easily.
+The iron will initially cool down when coming into contact with the base as the cooler base material draws the heat from the iron.
 A high quality ski wax iron will hold a specific temperature much better than a household iron and make for more efficient waxing.

-While fluorocarbon is used in the most expensive waxes a tech must not fall into the trap of expecting more expense to always be faster.
+While fluorocarbon is used in the most expensive waxes, do not fall into the trap of expecting more expense to always be faster.
 Fluorocarbon is a hydrophobic material to repel moisture.
-In low humidity or low moisture a high fluorinated wax may reduce speed as it increases dry friction.
-Use a low or mid-fluoro wax if in doubt.
+In low humidity or low moisture, a highly fluorinated wax may reduce speed as it essentially increases dry friction.
+Use a lower fluoro wax like BEAST 2, if in doubt.

 Fluorocarbon is added to hydrocarbon wax in varying proportions to suit the conditions.
 Wax companies don't list the exact amount of fluorocarbon, but the chart below is a general approximation.